 Mohamed Swaleh, the UoN Muslim Chaplain read from Chapter 94 of the Holy Quran.
 He emphasized that "no hardships or difficulty lasts forever, after every hardship, ease will come.
-Let us devote ourselves encouraged the University fraternity to PRAY continually and invoke God of His mercy, HOPE for better things to come and practice CAUTION during this Covid period.
+Let us devote ourselves to Allah".
+The Muslim Chaplain further encouraged the University fraternity to PRAY continually and invoke God of His mercy, HOPE for better things to come and practice CAUTION during this Covid period.